-Sunlight improves muscle tone and endurance, exercising outdoors in the sunlight develops the body muscles more than indoors exercise does.
+Sunlight improves muscle tone and endurance, exercising outdoors in the sunlight develops the body muscles more than indoor exercise does.

 In an article published in Endocrine Reviews Journal, it was observed profound muscle weakness and changes in the muscle morphology of adults with vitamin D deficiency, it is also suggested that vitamin D alters muscle metabolism, specifically its sensitivity to insulin, which is a pertinent feature in the pathophysiology of insulin resistance and type 2 diabetes.